Financial Poise

 • Does the buyer want the intangible assets as part of a strategic growth strategy?

-• Will employees have the incentive to remain and continue to work hard under a new management to achieve the goals and objectives of the new company?
+• Will employees have the incentive to remain and continue to work hard under new management to achieve the goals and objectives of the new company?

 Is Your Management Team Ready?

-A seller should expect that a prospective buyer will enter into the discussions and negotiations with an open mind, while attempting to develop a rapport with the seller’s key managers as it assesses whether the management structure can execute without the presence of its current leaders.
+A seller should expect that a prospective buyer will enter into the discussions and negotiations with an open mind while attempting to develop a rapport with the seller’s key managers as it assesses whether the management structure can execute without the presence of its current leaders.
 To this end, maintaining an honest dialogue with the management team during the negotiations can lead to a successful outcome, both for the seller and the new owners.

 About Thomas Apperson